MaherSaleem/laravel-counters/README.md

 }
 ```

-This package allows the posts to be associated with counters and roles.
+This package allows the posts to be associated with counters.
 Every post can associated with multiple counters.

 We can create a counter like this, for example, lets create a counter for the number of views for the Post Model.